-2021 GENDER PAY GAP: INTRODUCTION
+2024 GENDER PAY GAP: INTRODUCTION

 - 1. The Ted Wragg Multi-Academy Trust operates as an equal opportunities employer and does not discriminate in any way (as defined by the Equalities Act 2010 and other relevant legislation), regarding recruitment, performance management and employee development opportunities. - 2.
 The Trust does not have any variation in pay between members of staff performing the same roles.
-However, the greater proportion of men in teaching roles, compared to support staff roles, creates what appears to be a gender gap when looking at the whole workforce. - 3.
-You will see below that within the two different categories of staff employed within our Trust, the gender pay gap compares favourably to the national average of 15.4% (14.9% in 2020).
+However, the greater proportion of men in teaching roles, compared to support staff roles, creates a mean gender pay gap of 19.66% and a mean hourly difference of 43.53% (when comparing the whole workforce). - 3.
+You will see below that when comparing the two different categories of staff employed within our Trust, the gender pay gap compares favourably to the 2023 national average of 14.3%